 Apple also rolled out a “dynamic wallpaper” that changes depending on the time of day where you are.

 They don’t seem like much, but these new features change the character of your MacOS experience — in a good way.
-The nuts and bolts of the operating system are unchanged but the texture becomes definitively modern, tasteful, and slick.
+The nuts and bolts of the operating system are unchanged, but the texture becomes definitively modern, tasteful, and slick.

 Setting up shop

-Mac users have a variety of opinions about the Mac App Store but the consensus seems to be somewhere between “it’s awful” and “it could be better.”
+Mac fans have a variety of opinions about the Mac App Store but the consensus seems to be somewhere between “it’s awful” and “it could be better.”
 Thankfully, Apple is taking those criticisms seriously and rolled out a revamped App Store experience with MacOS Mojave.

 The biggest change here is how the store is organized.
 The bar on the left lets you jump between major categories and browse through regularly updated lists of carefully curated apps, like the iOS App Store ever since iOS 11.
 It’s a small change but a welcome one, making the App Store more accessible and putting apps on display more prominently.